5 Blog Post Types That Work for Service-Based Businesses

 If you start with a full post outline, you’ll likely find they’re much easier to write than other types of blog posts, too.
 I always enjoy writing a good listicle, and readers can also share in my enjoyment, as listicles are generally easier to skim and read.

 You can leave the page, come back, and instantly find where you left off.
-Or revisit it after bookmarking and reference sections with ease.
+Or revisit it after bookmarking and referencing sections with ease.

 An additional, sometimes overlooked benefit is that when you apply a strong heading structure, you naturally create multiple ways to link to supporting content.

 In the case of pillar posts, which often take the form of a listicle, you can create a supporting piece of content for each header and link to it from that post.
+This works especially well when you’re setting clear blogging goals and building out a structured content cluster.
 This creates an easy way to structure blog clusters to maximise SEO.

 Wrapping It All Together